 Screen Size: 27 Inches | Resolution: 3840 x 2160 | Pixel Per Inch (PPI): 163 | Curvature: N/A | Panel: IPS | Refresh Rate: 60 Hz | Aspect ratio: 16:9 | Ports: 1 x Mini Display Port, 1 x Display Port, 2 x HDMI, 1 x 3.5mm Audio Out, 1 x USB 3.1 Type-B, 3 x USB 3.1 Type-A, 1 x USB 3.1 Type-C | HDR: HDR10 | Static Contrast Ratio: 1000 :1 | Colors: 1.07 Billion | Color Space Support: 99% Adobe RGB | Brightness: 350 cd / mm² | Response Time: 7 ms | Adaptive-Sync : N/A

-ViewSonic has improved a lot in recent years and it is currently one of the top most companies when it comes to high-quality professional screens or even high-end gaming screens.
+ViewSonic has improved a lot in recent years and it is currently one of the topmost companies when it comes to high-quality professional screens or even high-end gaming screens.
 ViewSonic VP2785-4K is from the awarded VP series and is one of the finest models among the VP series.
-The monitor provides sleek looks on the front, with bezel-less design on three sides, however, the back of the monitor is not as good looking as the Asus PA32UC.
+The monitor provides sleek looks on the front, with a bezel-less design on three sides, however, the back of the monitor is not as good looking as the Asus PA32UC.
 The stand looks well enough and supports all the four basic functions i.e. tilt, pivot, height adjustment, and swivel.

 The monitor does support HDR10 content but the contrast ratio of the monitor is not that high to provide spectacular results.
 The default response time of the monitor is fairly high, at around 14ms GTG but can be reduced to half i.e. 7ms through Overdrive.
 The overdrive introduces a bit of ghosting, which is why if you are not much of a gamer then we will advise you not to use Overdrive.
-In fact, this monitor should not be used as a gaming monitor as all, as it does not support any of the Adaptive Sync technologies.
+In fact, this monitor should not be used as a gaming monitor at all, as it does not support any of the Adaptive-Sync technologies.